“If the poor boy cannot come to education, education must go to him”

 Deadline: August 25 is the last date to apply

 The North South Foundation Scholarship is for poor students having passed class 12 and entering into engineering, medicine or 3-year polytechnic.
 The scholarship awarded by the NSF based in Illinois, USA aims to support the education of meritorious students who usually miss out on quality education due to a lack of funds.

 Eligibility: Class 12 passed students with an annual family income less than INR 90,000

 Deadline: September 15 is the last date to apply

 Baba Gurbachan Singh Scholarship Scheme is specifically for first year degree/diploma students.
-It supports bright students coming from economically weaker sections of the society.
+This scheme scholarships for poor students, support bright students coming from economically weaker sections of the society.